 As discussed above, the off-site improvements to Nichols Road (7.78 acres) and the small portion of the road (0.21 acre) located within the project site (totaling 7.99 acres) can be considered to be a "covered road" and consistent with the MSHCP.

-Section 3: Based upon the evidence presented, both written and testimonial, and the above findings, the Commission hereby recommends that the Council find that the Project is consistent with the MSHCP.
+Section 3: Based upon the evidence presented, both written and testimonial, and the above findings, the Council hereby finds that the Project is consistent with the MSHCP.

 Section 4: This Resolution shall take effect immediately upon its adoption.